Meet the Lawyer Trying to Reform the Thai Monarch

 “Let it end in our generation,” has become a rallying cry, while protesters flash the three-fingered Hunger Games salute.

 To be sure, many Thais remain supportive of the palace, an institution widely seen as almost sacred.
-“We are okay with evolution, but not revolution as this group has been trying to do,” says politician Warong Dechgitvigrom, who started a royalist counter-protest group called Thai Pakdee, or Loyal Thai.
-The group’s largest rally to date, held in Bangkok at the end of August, attracted around 1,000 supporters.
-Warong says they have no further protests planned; they are focusing instead on “educating the people” about the “anti-monarchist” protesters.

-Within the protest movement, not everyone supports bringing the monarchy’s role into question.
+Even within the protest movement, not everyone supports bringing the monarchy’s role into question.
 Some fear the controversy could jeopardize the other objectives, namely an overhaul of the political system and new elections under a revised constitution.
-But on Aug.
-16, two weeks after Arnon first defied the taboo, more than 10,000 attended a rally — the largest since a military junta overthrew the last democratically elected government in 2014.
-Another big gathering is planned for Sept.
-19. These aren’t the biggest protests in Thailand’s history, which has been riddled with uprisings and crackdowns.
-But they are unparalleled in their ambitions.
+But in the weeks since Arnon first defied the taboo, the protest ranks have only continued swelling.

+Around 40,000-50,000 people gathered at an overnight rally on Sept.
+19, according to local media estimates — the largest protest since a military junta overthrew the last democratically elected government in 2014.
+After again openly challenging the king, student activists delivered a letter detailing their 10 demands to police.

 “It’s unprecedented in Thai history to see mass protests openly calling for reform of the monarchy,” says Andrew MacGregor Marshall, a journalist and author of A Kingdom in Crisis.